 In New Jersey, every divorce must be filed based on a given reason (legally known as a “ground”).
 As a no-fault divorce State, individuals in New Jersey can file for what is known as a “no-fault divorce” (discussed in the sections below), or file for a “fault-based divorce.”

 The grounds cited for the divorce have the potential to affect the divorce proceedings in a variety of ways, so it is important to understand exactly what these types of grounds are, how they work, and how the chosen grounds for divorce can affect the ultimate success of the divorce and its related agreements of child custody, child support, alimony, and the division of assets.

-If you are considering a divorce, or your spouse has already filed for a divorce, contact our experienced Morris County divorce attorneys today to discuss your unique situation, needs, and concerns in a comprehensive and confidential case assessment.
+If you are considering a divorce, or your spouse has already filed for a divorce, contact our experienced Morris County divorce attorneys today to discuss your unique situation, needs, and concerns in a strategic planning session.

 No Fault Divorce Lawyers Madison NJ

 No-fault divorce is the most common choice for divorcing spouses in New Jersey.
 This is due to a variety of factors, perhaps the most important of which is the fact that no-fault divorces cannot be denied by the courts (given the requirements are met, and only after a Divorce Settlement Agreement has been reached, or after the Court renders a determination on all issues in your matter).